barrasso/cisco-sparkbot-tutorial/README.md

 In Spark, conversations take place in virtual meeting rooms.
 Spark allows conversations to flow seamlessly between messages, video calls and real-time whiteboarding sessions.
 No other solution brings together so many facets of collaboration into a single unified platform.
 [You can download the Cisco Spark client app here](https://www.ciscospark.com/downloads.html) for any device.

-Alternatively, view the [Quick Reference](https://developer.ciscospark.com/quick-reference.html) page to learn more about what is possible using Spark APIs.
+Alternatively, visit the [Quick Reference](https://developer.ciscospark.com/quick-reference.html) page to learn more about what is possible using Spark APIs.

 <screen shot of reference guide/>